Oldest fossils of remarkable marine reptiles found in Arctic

-WASHINGTON : Ichthyosaurs were a successful group of marine reptiles that prospered during the age of dinosaurs, some reaching up to around 70 feet (21 meters) long - exceeded in size in the history of Earth's oceans only by the largest of the whales.
+WASHINGTON: Ichthyosaurs were a successful group of marine reptiles that prospered during the age of dinosaurs, some reaching up to around 21m long - exceeded in size in the history of Earth's oceans only by the largest of the whales.

 But their origins have been a bit mysterious.
 Fossils dating to about 250 million years ago unearthed in a harsh and remote locale - Norway's Arctic island of Spitsbergen - are now providing surprising insight into the rise of ichthyosaurs.

 Researchers said they found remains of the earliest-known ichthyosaur, which lived approximately 2 million years after Earth's worst mass extinction that ended the Permian Period, wiping out roughly 90 per cent of the planet's species amid massive Siberian volcanism.
-The 11 tail vertebrae discovered indicate that the animal was about 10 feet (3 meters) long, making it a top predator.
+The 11 tail vertebrae discovered indicate that the animal was about 3m long, making it a top predator.

 Like whales, which are mammals, and the various other reptile lineages that have inhabited Earth's oceans, ichthyosaurs evolved from ancestors that walked on land and underwent a land-to-sea transition.